Idioms and Phrases

 View Hint View Answer Discuss in Forum

-- to bite the dust
+- to spill the beans

 -